German Society of Montreal: Current Mission

 The German Society's mission has evolved over the years.
 While the Society was founded to support German immigrants coming to Montreal (and Canada), the Society today supports all Montrealers regardless of origin.
 Today, the Society also works to support the German culture, heritage and language in Montreal, by working to make connections between different groups in Montreal such as the Alexander von Humboldt Schule Montréal and the Montreal Goethe-Institut.
-There is also a Facebook page dedicated to Germans being able to connect, with monthly meetings:
+A monthly Stammtisch is held on the 3rd Wednesday of every month, which is open to members and non-members with interest in German language and culture.

 The complete mission statement has four elements.

 3.1 To bring together the German community and any having an interest in the community and to build bridges with other German institutions and associations.

 3.2 To foster the German language and cultural heritage and, in general, be supportive of efforts to enhance the knowledge and appreciation of German language and culture in its diversity, evolution throughout history and manifestations in North America.

 3.3 To aid needy members and other persons, who, because of failing health, misfortune or adverse circumstances, require help.

 3.4 To support projects of other Canadian charitable organizations [...] in the Greater Montreal area whose objectives are such that participation or contributions by the Society would be considered a meaningful extension of the Society's own work. [...]